TimoBechtel/satzbau/README.md

 ## About

-A tool for generating natural sounding texts in german.
+satzbau allows you to generate natural sounding texts in German.

 It allows you to:

 - decline words (including articles and adjectives)
 - define evenly distributed synonyms for words
 - automatically render lists as text
-- a handy template string syntax to format sentences
+- use a handy tagged template string syntax to format sentences (it's like magic 🪄)
-- create template functions to render advances sentences
+- create dynamic sentences with properties

 **It's pretty small and does not need a dictionary.**

 However, it can't (yet):

-- automatically detect cases
+- automatically detect the correct cases
 - conjugate verbs

 ## Install